nobraininside/dropQbsd/README.md

 - **Blind-gate privilege escalation.** `run_app` is a 10-line setuid binary that can only call `run_app_impl`.
 Logic stays in auditable ksh.
 Attack surface is frozen.
 - **Disposable browsers.** tmpfs-backed, nothing survives exit.
 No persistent profiles.
 Downloads survive via symlink bridge.
 - **Automated archival.** Email and websites compressed, verified, pulled across domains on schedule.
-- **Quarantine with audit trail.** Policy violations are isolated with an explanation ticket, not silently accepted.
+- **Quarantine with audit trail.** Files with incorrect group ownership are isolated with an explanation ticket.
+Rare in normal use (SGID on the drop zone forces correct group), but catches misconfigured scripts or malicious placement.
 - **Root web access on-demand.** `ensure_updates_table` populates the PF table, `pkg_add_via_pf` and `syspatch_via_pf` do their job.
 No telemetry.
 No background phoning home.
 - **Reinstallable in 30 minutes.** No databases, no daemons, no state you can't reconstruct from scripts and `/etc`.
 - **Integrity verification.** Critical scripts are checksummed and verified via `signify(1)` on a cron schedule.